Murali-group/annotation_prediction/README.md

 R -e "install.packages('https://cran.r-project.org/src/contrib/PRROC_1.3.1.tar.gz', type = 'source')"
 ```

+> If you are unable to install the the R package for computing the AUPRC and AUROC,
+> the code will use sklearn instead, which is not as accurate in some cases.

 ## Usage
 ### Generate predictions
 The script will automatically generate predictions from each of the given methods with `should_run: [True]` in the config file.
 The default number of predictions stored is 10.
 To write more, use either the `--num-pred-to-write` or `--factor-pred-to-write options` (see python run_eval_algs.py --help).
 For example: